Best Carbon Monoxide Analyzer (for Landfill in 2023)

 Landfill gas can move through the soil pollute outdoor air and the nearby indoor air of adjacent residences.
 Since it contains harmful components such as methane and carbon monoxide this can be dangerous, highlighting the importance of using carbon monoxide analyzers to track levels and take action is the levels go above normal or allowable levels.

-- Ensure when purchasing a CO Analyzer, it fulfills the specific requirements of a CO Analyzer for Landfill Gas.
+- Ensure when purchasing a CO Analyzer, it fulfills the specific requirements of a carbon monoxide analyzer for Landfill Gas.

 - Landfill gases are numerous, hence, may interfere with a standard CO sensor readings.